otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 Today we are going to use our processed Illumina short-read data to count k-mers that can be used to explore some of these characteristics.
 K-mers are sequence sub-strings of length *k* (i.e., a DNA sequence of a specified length).
 Genome assembly algorithms typically use k-mers to connect sequences to one another.
 K-mer counting algorithms are typically based around the properties of short reads with consistent length and high quality, so these algorithms may perform poorly with long-read data that has more variable lengths and qualities.

-Today we'll be using a program called `Jellyfish` to count k-mers in our short-read data to assess characteristics of the genome we are assembling.
-Before we run this, let's navigate back to our `scripts` directory.
+Today we'll be using a program called Jellyfish to count k-mers in our short-read data to assess characteristics of the genome we are assembling.
+Let's navigate back to our `scripts` directory, and create a new script.

 ```
 cd ../scripts/
+nano jellyfish.sl
 ```

-Let's create a script for `Jellyfish` analysis with `nano jellyfish.sl`.
+Copy the script below into your `jellyfish.sl` file.

 ```
 #!/bin/bash -e